 Working with forest owners and managers and other partners, we're restoring and improving wildlife habitat.

-Our Adopt a Wildlife Acre program addresses the conflicts between livestock and wildlife with a voluntary, market-based approach.
+With a voluntary, market-based approach, this program addresses the conflicts between livestock and wildlife.

 Farmers can help mitigate climate change with management techniques that promote carbon storage and reduce carbon pollution.